Paul Robinson (footballer, born 1984)

-Paul Robinson (born 28 May 1984 in Newcastle upon Tyne) is an English professional footballer who plays as a forward for North Shields.
+Paul Robinson (born 28 May 1984) is an English professional footballer who plays as a forward for North Shields.

 He notably played in the Football League for Grimsby Town, where he was on loan from Tranmere Rovers.
 He left Rovers in 2004 having failed to make an appearance and went on to feature for Vauxhall Motors, York City, Bedlington Terriers, Newcastle Blue Star and Whitley Bay.